-When we’re trying to get someone to make a change, there are certain fundamental questions that they have to get answered before they will give it a try.
+When we’re trying to get someone to make a change, there are certain fundamental questions that they have to get answered in your message before they will give it a try.

 When something is not working in your message, try going through the steps of the Red Thread.
 Is the problem convincing?
 Is there an idea to put the problem in perspective and set up the change?

 In this episode of the Red Thread, Tamsen explains why presenting a problem and a solution aren’t enough.
 You need to make sure that what comes in between makes sense because meaning drives change.

 There’s something missing from your message.
 What is it?
 Let’s take a trip to your doctor’s office to find out.
 I’m Tamsen Webster from tamsenwebster.com, and this is Find the Red Thread.

 When we’re trying to create change, when we’re trying to get people to think or do something differently, there’s something we have to understand.
 In order for them to make that change, there are certain fundamental questions that they have to have answered before they will.
 The problem is most of us don’t realize what those questions are.
 And if we don’t, then we’re not going to include the answers to those questions in the messages that we put out.
 And that can kill any potential change before it ever gets started.

 Now, what are these questions, and how do we figure out what they are?
 Well, here’s how I want to think about it: imagine you go to your doctor’s office for just a regular physical checkup.
 And the first thing the doctor says to you when you walk in is, “so when do you want to schedule surgery?”
 Now, that would create some questions in your mind, would it not?
 Things like “what kind of surgery?” and “why do I need surgery?”